ILIAS-eLearning/ILIAS/templates/Readme.md

 ```

 In this example a custom skin called MySkin is defined, which contains one style
 called MyStyle.
-The style has the ID mystyle and uses the subdirectory images to
+The style has the ID mystyle and uses the subdirectory 'images' to
 store images, icons and logos.

 > **Note:**